r-lib/lintr/.github/SUPPORT.md

 Thanks for using lintr.
 Before filing an issue, there are a few places to explore and pieces to put together to make the process as smooth as possible.

+## Reproducible example

 Start by making a minimal **repr**oducible **ex**ample using the [reprex](http://reprex.tidyverse.org/) package.
-If you haven't heard of or used reprex before, you're in for a treat!
-Seriously, reprex will make all of your R-question-asking endeavors easier (which is a pretty insane ROI for the five to ten minutes it'll take you to learn what it's all about).
-For additional reprex pointers, check out the [Get help!](https://www.tidyverse.org/help/) section of the tidyverse site.
+For how to use reprex effectivly, check out the [Get help!](https://www.tidyverse.org/help/) section of the tidyverse site.

 The most useful function to create reprexes for `{lintr}` issues is `lint()`.